CryptoGurujiOG/Nexus-CLI-Node-Run-Guide/README.md

 ---

-## You can puchase Nexus CLI nodes on Nodes Garden
+## You can purchase Nexus CLI nodes on Nodes Garden

 Follow this 👉 [GUIDE](https://x.com/CryptoGurujiOG/status/1937486680098791932)